cihga39871/Clasnip.com/docs/src/create_db.md

 If the samples are too diverse to be mapped using a single reference, we can

-- Click "**Build pangenome**".
+- Click "**build pangenome**".
 This function is useful when no reference sequence can represent all groups in the database.
 You can choose one reference sequence, and a pangenome will be built based on the sequence.
 The unmapped region of other sequences will be appended to the pangenome, and the pangenome will be the reference genome.
 - If the previous method does not generate good mapping results, you can also **manually create a pangenome**, and added the pangenome as a normal FASTA file in the database.
-Select this as reference, and click "**Exclude reference in classification**".
+Select this as reference, and click "**exclude reference in classification**".
 This option is useful when the reference is artificial and only used for a better alignment.

 ### Submit